Kunal172/kunal172/README.md

 - :student: &nbsp;I'm a Third Year Student, Studying ECE at BVCOE New Delhi.
 - :computer: &nbsp; I’m currently working on a MERN app.
-- ✍️ &nbsp; As a developer, I am always ready to learn to grow professionally.
+- :writing_hand: &nbsp; As a developer, I am always ready to learn to grow professionally.
 </div>

 <h1 align="center">Tech-Stack</h1>